abdxdev/markdown-latex-pdf-builder/README.md

 1. Open any folder in VS Code.
 2. Create a new Markdown file (for example, `report.md`).
 3. Add your content.
+Visit the [Markdown Guide](https://www.markdownguide.org/) for syntax help.
 4. Press `Ctrl + Shift + R` and select **Build LaTeX Document**.
 5. After a few moments, the PDF will be generated along with a `.json` metadata file.
 Edit this file to change document settings like title, university, and date.
-6. Re-run the build command to generate the updated PDF from step 4.
+6. Re-run the build command from step 4 to generate the updated PDF.

 > You may delete the build folder (`_build_report` in this case) after the PDF is finalized.